 When this happens, the luminosity of the star will increase by anything from 1,000 to 10,000 times, causing the outer layers of the star to expand to enormous distances.
 Stars of this type, are known as a red or orange giants.

 The dimensions of red giants compared to their original main-sequence stars can be enormous.
 For example, Aldebaran, the “bull’s eye”, in the constellation of Taurus, is an orange giant of around 1.5 times the mass of the Sun, however, it is around 44 times the Sun’s diameter, and over 400 times the Sun’s luminosity, due to its much larger size.

-The Sun, itself, will become a red giant in around five to six billion years from now, expanding in size to around the current radius of the Earth.
+The Sun, itself, will become a red giant in around five to six billion years from now, expanding to around the size of the Earth’s current orbit.

 Red Supergiant Stars

 If a main-sequence star has a mass of around 10 to 30 times the mass of the Sun, it can evolve to become a red supergiant, through a similar process to the evolution of a red giant, described above.

 These are some of the largest stars known, with the red supergiant star UY Scuti having an estimated radius of around 1,700 times that of the Sun.